 Forest Service roads for motor vehicle access where there is no industrial

 - The Ministry of Forests and Range will

 continue to maintain Community Use Forest Service Roads until further notice (where there is an

 industrial user, maintenance may be shared).

 now under the jurisdiction of the

-Tourism, the Ministry of Forests and Range will, subject to
+and Trails BC, the Ministry of Forests, Lands and Natural Resources will, subject to

 available funding, maintain limited access to established Recreation